noaHson86/signature-plugin/README.md

 `keyValue`: base64 urlsafe encoded private key, set it on deployment. ask your devops

-`rSASignatureAlgo`: choose between `pcks1v15` and `pss`. can be omitted, if `keyType` is `ed25519`
+`rSASignatureAlgo`: choose between `pcks1v15` and `pss`. can be omitted, if `keyType` is `ed25519`. defaults to `pcks1v15`.

-`errorStatus`: choose a statuscode, defaults to `400`
+`errorStatus`: choose a status code, defaults to `400`

 `errorMessage`: if error-message will be added, can be omitted and defaults to true

 ## Construct-String

-all possible shorts and their translation and in the `Header` it looks like this `X-Test-Construct: th,m,h,p,d1,d11,eb`
+all possible shorts and their translation for the build-in stuff and the resulting `Header` will looks like this `X-Test-Construct: th,m,h,p,d1,d11,eb`

-recreate the hash on the receiving end and validate the signature
+recreate the hash on the receiving end and validate the signature. to get an idea, how that works, just check the tests.

 ```json
 {